What are Non Functional Requirements — With Examples

 Security — Does your product store or transmit sensitive information?
 Does your IT department require adherence to specific standards?
 What security best practices are used in your industry?

 Capacity — What are your system’s storage requirements, today and in the future?
-How will your system scale up for increasing volume demands?
+How will your system scale up for increasing data storage volume demands?

 Compatibility — What are the minimum hardware requirements?
 What operating systems and their versions must be supported?